Leon Josephson

-Leon Josephson (June 17, 1898 – 1966) was an American Communist labor lawyer for International Labor Defense and a Soviet spy.
+Leon Josephson (June 17, 1898 – February 1966) was an American Communist labor lawyer for International Labor Defense and a Soviet spy.
 He received a 1947 Contempt of Congress citation from House Un-American Activities Committee.

 Background

-Leon Josephson was born on June 17, 1898, one of six children: Ethel, David, Louis, Lillie, Leon, and Barney.
-His Jewish parents had immigrated from Libau, Russian Empire (now Latvia) in 1900.
-His father, Joseph, a cobbler, died shortly after the birth of Barney, the only child born in the United States.
+Leon Josephson was born into a Jewish family in 1898, in either Goldingen or Libau in Latvia, Russian Empire.
+He had four elder siblings: Ethel, David, Louis, and Lillie.
+His family emigrated from Libau in 1900 and settled in Trenton, New Jersey, where another brother, Barney, was born in 1902.
+His father, Joseph, a cobbler, died shortly after Barney's birth.
 His mother, Bertha Hirschfield, was a seamstress.
 Leon attended Trenton High School and graduated from New York University Law School in 1919.

 Career

 Josephson and his brother Louis became lawyers.
 In 1921, Josephson was admitted to the New Jersey state bar.
 In 1923, he traveled to the Soviet Union.
 In 1927, he visited Berlin.
 He practiced law in Trenton from 1926 to 1934.

 In 1926, Josephson joined the Communist Party (then the Workers Party of America).